-And science backs this up too.
+Science backs this up too.
 Research shows that spending time in forests can improve our health and wellbeing.

-'Nearing 70, my general health has improved, the pain from my arthritis is much diminished and the simple joy of exercising outdoors in good company is the best medicine ever.' ~ Kate, Delamere Forest
+“Nearing 70, my general health has improved, the pain from my arthritis is much diminished and the simple joy of exercising outdoors in good company is the best medicine ever.” ~ Kate, Delamere Forest

-'I lost my brother in my early twenties which left me suffering with depression.
+“I lost my brother in my early twenties which left me suffering with depression.
 The forest always gave me space.” ~ Julian

-'If I’m overwhelmed, I find calm in the space between trees.
-If I’m happy, I take time to feel that happiness rather than worry about how long it will last.' ~ Ellen, Sims Hill
+“If I’m overwhelmed, I find calm in the space between trees.
+If I’m happy, I take time to feel that happiness.” ~ Ellen, Sims Hill